-- Authorized Dealers are to report twenty exposures, inclusive of those which may not exceed 10% of capital. - For all licensees, in the column labeled "Exempt Exposures", select "Y or N" from the dropdown menu.
+Authorized Dealers are to report twenty exposures s, inclusive of those which may not exceed 10% of capital. --- -- r.
+Form 3B: Analysis Of Resident Deposits By Range Of Value

+For all licensees, in the column labeled "Exempt Exposures", select "Y or N" from the dropdown menu.
 This is in accordance with Section IV(4) of the Guidelines for the Management of Large Exposures.